This blog may contain affiliate links. Read our disclosure policy for more info.

 For budget travelers, I love Lost Boys Hostel.
 They have reasonably cheap dorm rooms, but the hostel is fantastic!
 Huge pool, restaurant, kitchen, treehouse, and friendly atmosphere.
 On top of that, they host a ton of events and tours.
 The location is also central, so you’re not too far from anything.

 Those with a larger budget can find some really great hotels in Santa Teresa.
 If you don’t mind being up on a hill, Santa Teresa Surf Vista Villas is such a gorgeous hotel because of the breathtaking views.
 They have a pool overlooking the ocean and offer yoga classes.
-The rooms are also clean and comfortable – especially for the price!

 For more info, check out my guide on the best places to stay in Santa Teresa!